 Patient Assessment Panels are a great tool for gaining comprehensive insights about your patient’s health status, improving our understanding of the underlying imbalances that lead to disease.
 Each panel has been developed with specific clinical questions in mind.
 Here you can find the clinical relevance for each of the panels and when you might consider ordering them for your patients.

 Cardiovascular disease (CVD) is the second-highest cause of death in Canada, and the highest world-wide.
 A Protein Unstable Lesion Signature Test, also known as PULS test, measures the traces of proteins that leak from cardiac lesions in the blood vessel walls.
 By identifying the presence and levels of these proteins, along with HDL and HbA1c, it provides your physician with valuable information to help determine:

 - your “Heart Age” relative to your age and gender group

 - what steps you need to take to improve your cardiac health

-The Omega 3 ScoreTM Test quantifies the fatty acids present in a sample of a patient’s whole blood.
+The Omega-3 Fatty Acid test quantifies the fatty acids present in a sample of a patient’s whole blood.
 Specific levels of long-chain omega-3 polyunsaturated fatty acids, specifically Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) in the blood have been associated with a lower risk of sudden death from cardiovascular disease (CVD).

 Ambulatory Blood Pressure Monitoring (ABPM) requires you to wear a small device that monitors your blood pressure over the course of 24-hours.
 The device measures and records your blood pressure at regular intervals (typically every 15-30 minutes).
 Recording your blood pressure over a set period of time can provide a more reliable measurement than one single reading.